visgl/deck.gl/docs/developer-guide/coordinate-systems.md

 # Coordinate Systems

-By default deck.gl layers interprets positions in the [Web Mercator](https://en.wikipedia.org/wiki/Web_Mercator) coordinate system, so when working with geospatial data (i.e with longitude and latitude encoded positions) deck.gl will automatically interpret it correctly.
+By default, deck.gl layers interprets positions in the [Web Mercator](https://en.wikipedia.org/wiki/Web_Mercator) coordinate system, so when working with geospatial data (i.e with longitude and latitude encoded positions) deck.gl will automatically interpret any positions correctly.

-In addition, deck.gl supports "meter offset" based local coordinate systems, which can be extremely convenient when modelling geographical data on small scales (e.g. city block level).
+In addition, deck.gl layers can be configured to use "meter offset" based local coordinate systems, which can be quite convenient when modelling geographical data on small scales (e.g. city block level).

-Naturally, non-geospatial coordinates can also be used when working with non-geospatial data sets
+Naturally, non-geospatial coordinates can also be used when working with non-geospatial data sets.

+Of note is that each deck.gl layer can define its own coordinate system.
+Within the data supplied to a single layer, all positions must be specified in the coordinate system, however data supplied to other layers can be specified in other coordinate system.

 ## Supported Coordinate Systems